john-/ham2mon/README.md

   --skip                Record voice
   --debug               Enable debug file with additional information
                         (ham2mon.log)
 ```
 Note: The available gains are hardware specific.
-The user interface will list the gains availble based on hardware option supplied to ham2mon.
+The user interface will list the gains available based on hardware option supplied to ham2mon.

 ## Description:
 The high speed signal processing is done in GR and the logic & control in Python.
 There are no custom GR blocks.
 The GUI is written in Curses and is meant to be lightweight.
 See the video for a basic overview.
 I attempted to make the program very object oriented and “Pythonic”.
 Each module runs on it's own for testing purposes.